ibm-cloud-docs/AnalyticsEngine/configure-COS-S3-object-storage.md

 1. Provision an {{site.data.keyword.cos_short}} service instance in {{site.data.keyword.Bluemix_short}}.
 See [Creating a new service instance](/docs/cloud-object-storage/iam?topic=cloud-object-storage-provision).

-  Create an {{site.data.keyword.Bluemix_short}} bucket in the  region of your choice and select the configuration, such as  resiliency (regional or cross-regional), and storage volume and price.
+  Create an {{site.data.keyword.cos_short}} bucket in the  region of your choice and select the configuration, such as  resiliency (regional or cross-regional), and storage volume and price.
 See [Creating buckets to store your data](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage).

   Make a note of the bucket name that you created.
 You will need it later when you configure {{site.data.keyword.iae_full_notm}} to work with {{site.data.keyword.cos_short}}.
 1. [Get the {{site.data.keyword.cos_short}} credentials](/docs/AnalyticsEngine?topic=AnalyticsEngine-get-cos-credentials).